bellaloc/IT473/cloudeats-direct/README.md

 CloudEats Direct

-CloudEats Direct is a microservices-based food delivery platform.
+CloudEats Direct is a microservices-based food delivery platform built with modern technologies.
 This project contains multiple services (fleet, inventory, notification, order, and payment), infrastructure code using Terraform, and CI/CD pipelines for automated testing and deployment.

 Table of Contents